Skip to Content

 Virginia SNAP

-Virginia SNAP helps low-income people and families in Virginia with cash assistance to buy the food they need for a nutritionally adequate diet.
+Virginia SNAP helps low-income individuals and families afford the food they need for a nutritionally adequate diet by providing monthly food assistance benefits.

 FAQ